laroche/tastyworks-pnl/README.md

 point (".") and no decimal comma (",") is used as decimal separator for floating point numbers like in "-0.2155".
 Usually Tastyworks provides floating point numbers with 4 decimals after the decimal separator.
-For yearly summaries I only output with the normal 2 decimal digits.
+For yearly summaries I only output with 2 decimal digits.

 Here the output transaction data in detail: